brooklynrail/brooklynrail-platform/content/events/2022/09/looking-after-conversations-on-art-and-healing.md

 ---
 title: "Looking After: Conversations on Art and Healing"
 deck: "Sick Women: The Chronic-Poetics of Feminist Art History"
-summary: Featuring Gemma Blackshaw, Alice Elisabeth Butler, Fatema Abdoolcarim and Pat Berman, with introductions by Suzanne Hudson and Tanya Sheehan.
+summary: Gemma Blackshaw, Alice Elisabeth Butler, and Fatema Abdoolcarim join Pat Berman for a conversation, with introductions by Suzanne Hudson and Tanya Sheehan.
 We conclude with a poetry reading by Saralee Stafford.
 people:
   - person: gemma-blackshaw
   - person: fatema-abdoolcarim